nicklockwood/ShapeScript/docs/src/commands.md

 The `smoothing` command can be used anywhere in the ShapeScript file to override the local smoothing level used for calculating surface normals.
 It is documented in the [options](options.md#smoothing) section.

+## Miter Limit

+The `miterLimit` command controls when sharp corners in shapes extruded along a path are beveled instead of mitered.
+Unlike `detail` and `smoothing`, it is only available in contexts where it can affect an extrusion.
+It is documented in the [extrude](builders.md#extrude) section.

 ## Materials

 The `material` command (along with individual material property commands such as `color` and `texture`) are used to specify the appearance of shapes when rendered.
 These commands are documented in the [materials](materials.md) section.